20 Amp Variable Power Supply using LM317

 The basic regulator has a maximum current capacity of 1.5 amps. (acceptable for most cases).
 To amplify the current capacity of this regulator we place four power NPN power transistors as shown on the diagram.

 How the 20 Amp Variable Power Supply works?

 The output of the LM317 voltage regulator (pin 2) is connected to the 4 power transistors bases.
-These transistor are conected in parallel.
-The output voltage of the 20 Amp Variable Power Supply is obtained from the junction of the 4 resistors (R2, R3, R4, R5), connected to the emitters of the 4 transitors.
+These transistors are connected in parallel.
+The output voltage of the 20 Amp Variable Power Supply is obtained from the junction of the 4 resistors (R2, R3, R4, R5), connected to the emitters of the 4 transistors.

 The transistor base-emitter voltage drop is between 0.6 to 0.7 volts.

 Resistors in series with each emitter are placed in order to compensate for voltage differences that may exist among the 4 emitter voltages.